serokell/blog-posts/Alex and Happy Part 2/article.md

 One instance of a conflicting parse is `if b then f x` when we arrive at `if b then f . x`.
 Should it be parsed as `if b then (f x)` or `(if b then f) x`?

-Shifting will cause the first parse to be accepted while reducing will cause the second parse to be accepted.
+Shifting will cause the first parse to be accepted, while reducing will cause the second parse to be accepted.
 Remember, intuitively, shifting can be approximated as "continue parsing and see what we get" while reducing as "accept what we have so far".
 This is why reducing inserts parenthesis right after `f` is parsed.

-For now, just like we've split `exp` into `exp` and `atom` in the past, we can further split it:
+For now, just like we split `exp` into `exp` and `atom` in the past, we can further split it:

 ```happy
 exp :: { Exp L.Range }